-If you’re interested in building a fence or having a fence built by a contractor, you’re probably considering many components of your project.
+If you're interested in building a wood fence or having a fence built by a contractor, you're probably considering many components of your project.
 You want to use materials and construction techniques to ensure your fence is sturdy and will last for a long time.

 One part of the fence that should not be overlooked is the fasteners.
 Fasteners, or the parts that hold different elements of the fence together, are crucial to the durability and lifespan of your fence.
-There are many types from which to choose, each with it’s pros and cons.
+There are many types from which to choose, each with it's pros and cons.
 Many contractors will use different fastener types interchangeably, depending on the fence style, and may even use a combination of multiple fastener types.
 Understanding the importance of these parts of a wood fence ensures a successful and long-lasting installation.

 In this blog, we will break down the basics of different fastener materials to help you understand what's best for the construction of your fence.